19 November 2023 - a week of great discoveries

 Newport Fire Brigade - appointment of new firemen in 1880

-In the same week that Captain Hutt's image emerged, Wayne Pritchard shared another wonderful item of original ephemera detailing Newport Fire Brigade.
+In the same week that Captain Hutt's image emerged, Wayne Pritchett shared another wonderful item of original ephemera detailing Newport Fire Brigade.
 Dated 10 November 1880 it appears to be an extract from the minutes of a Borough Council meeting.

 Featured in the minutes are the names of former brigade Superintendent James Reynolds, and that of his successor Charles Osborne, both of who were consulted for their opinion in the event that five persons applied for two vacancies within the brigade.